 The aggregate relationships, meanwhile, show all these factors at work.
-For both state governments and the consolidated state-local sector, periods of faster debtratio growth are due mostly to slower nominal income growth, secondly to faster asset accumulation, and only third (but still positively) by current deficits.
+For both state governments and the consolidated state-local sector, periods of faster debt-ratio growth are due mostly to slower nominal income growth, secondly to faster asset accumulation, and only third (but still positively) by current deficits.
 Like the cross-state data, the aggregate data shows that budget imbalances are overwhelmingly accommodated on the asset side of state-local balance sheets, not through credit-market borrowing.
 A natural next step for policy discussions, therefore, is the asset side of state and local balance sheets.
-In particular, the degree to which it is prudent or rational to prefund pension obligations and other future expenses requires more critical attention than it usually receives.
+Conventional opinion holds that unfunded pension obligations should be treated as liabilities, so that incurring debt to acquire pension fund assets leaves the balance sheet unchanged.
+We have not taken this view 22 🛞 A. PAGE-HOONGRAJOK ET AL.